aklump/drupal_web_package/README.txt

   the web_package shell script if you want).

-* If for some reason you're package information is not located in web_package.info, you should set the following line to your settings.php file:
+* If for some reason you're package information is not located in web_package.info, you should set the following line to your settings.php file.
+  YOU SHOULD DO THIS BEFORE INSTALLING SINCE THE MODULE WILL TRY TO CREATE YOUR PACKAGE FILE:

   $conf['web_package_filepath'] = 'some_other_name.info';